mambroziak/radware-cwp-pager-duty-integration/README.md

 2. Login and validate your are using same version of Python as this Lambda Function runtime (v3.8+).
 3. Clone this project `git clone https://github.com/mambroziak/radware-cwp-pager-duty-integration.git`
 4. Change into the project root directory `cd radware-cwp-pager-duty-integration`
-5. Change to root of the project directory.
-6. Run the following code to install the dependencies and build the Lambda deployment zip file.
+5. Run the following code to install the dependencies and build the Lambda deployment zip file.
 ```
 pip install --target ./package pdpyras
 # More info: https://github.com/PagerDuty/pdpyras